-“Infants are actually shaping their own learning environments in ways that make learning easier to do,” study co-author Steven Elmlinger, a psychology graduate student at Cornell University, said in a statement.
+“Infants are actually shaping their own learning environments in ways that make learning easier to do,” study co-author Steven Elmlinger, a psychology graduate student at Cornell University at the time, said in a statement.

-It is well documented that when parents use infant-directed speech, otherwise known as baby talk, it facilitates learning.
-Shorter sentences, simpler words, and slower more enunciated speech at a higher pitch have been proven to help signal to infants that it is time to focus, and lays the foundation for basic language.
-While it is studied much less, the same seems to be true with baby babbling.
+It is well-documented that when parents use infant-directed speech, otherwise known as baby talk, it facilitates learning.
+Shorter sentences, simpler words, and slower more enunciated speech at a higher pitch have been proven to help signal to infants that it is time to focus, and this way of speaking lays the foundation for basic language.
+Although it’s studied much less, the same seems to be true with baby babbling.
 When babies make non-speech sounds, they are generally more attentive and capable of taking in stimuli.
 Translation: They’re trying to get a rise out of the world.
 More often than not, they’re successful.

 “We know that parents’ speech influences how infants learn — that makes sense — and that infants’ own motivations also change how they learn,” Elmlinger said.
 “But what hasn’t been studied is the link between how infants can change the parents, or just change the learning environment as a whole.
 That’s what we’re trying to do.”

-To get a better idea of the purpose of babies babbling, Elmlinger and his team observed 30 infant-mother pairs in a play space for two 30 minute increments, two days in a row.
-Nine and 10-month-old infant participants were free to roam and play with toys and animal posters, which were in the room, and their speech was recorded with a hidden wireless microphone in their overalls.
-Mothers had microphones as well and the sessions were recorded on video.
+To get a better idea of the purpose of babies babbling, Elmlinger and his team observed 30 infant-mother pairs in a play space for two 30-minute increments, two days in a row.
+Nine and 10-month-old infant participants were free to roam and play with toys and animal posters, and their speech was recorded with a hidden wireless microphone in their overalls.
+Mothers had microphones as well, and the sessions were recorded on video.
 Researchers measured parents’ syntax and vocabulary, as well as changes in how babies babbled from the first to the second day.

-The research on how babbling shapes parents behaviors is still relatively preliminary, and it’s important to note that these results are limited by a small sample size and short time frame.
-Plus, they did not look at how fathers responded to babbling and a growing amount of evidence suggests that this is equally important.
+The research on how babbling shapes parents behaviors is still relatively preliminary, and it’s important to note that these results are limited by a small sample size and short study time frame.
+Plus, the researchers did not look at how fathers responded to babbling, and a growing amount of evidence suggests that this is equally important.
 Overall, the findings need to be replicated with more people who are looked at for a longer period in order to draw any firm conclusions.

 “Babbling is a social catalyst for babies to get information from the adults around them,” Elmlinger said.
 “It’s not meaningless.”